thegaussians/semantic-segmentation/README.md

  * FCN8 - Similar to FCN16 architecture, it uses 2 skip connections to get much finer outputs and after skip connections it upsamples by    scale of 8 hence FCN8.
 Available - FCN8-vgg16, FCN8-vgg19,FCN8-resnet50

- * UNET - Uses small filters( 3*3 throught) to extract low-level features and results much finer outputs, they are generally applied on higher dimensional images (Eg-medical imaging,satekite images) in a patch-wise manner where each patch is being segmented.
+ * UNET - Uses small filters( 3*3 throught) to extract low-level features and results much finer outputs, since they are using multiple skip connections across layers.

+ * ResUnet - This is state-of-the-art network for segmentation(if hyperparameters are tuned properly), its combination of unet and residual networks which makes it further powerful.

  ## Loss Functions